30 Other Ways to Say “Two Sides of the Same Coin”

 “The health of our oceans and the sustainability of our fisheries are bound together.
 Any policy addressing one must inevitably consider the other, as their fates are inextricably linked in our planet’s delicate ecosystem.”

-See also 30 Other Ways to Say “You Have the Wrong Number”
+See also 30 Other Ways to Say "Coming Soon"

 11. Interwoven